 Before creating testimonial videos that help close sales, a little planning goes a long way in maximizing their potential.

 Video Testimonial Production

 Learn how to safely and swiftly create high-impact testimonial videos in a way that’s convenient for you and your customers.

 You are here.

 Getting Results with Testimonials

 Get proven marketing and sales strategies for maximizing the value of your testimonials videos in the real world.

-Navigate this Part of the Video Testimonial Playbook
+Navigate this Chapter of the Testimonial Playbook

 Video Testimonial Production Strategy

 Before we can begin to discuss a production strategy, it’s important to have completed the work outlined in the previous part of the Video Testimonial Playbook.